-A Note about the Documentation
+Reading the Documentation

 Various font styles are used throughout the Surfer quick start guide and online help.
-Bold text indicates commands, dialog names, tab names, and page names.
-Italic text indicates items within a dialog or the Contents or Properties windows such as section names, options, and field names.
-For example, the Save As dialog contains a Save as type list.
-Bold and italic text may occasionally be used for emphasis.

-Also, commands appear as Home | New Map | Contour.
-This means, "click or scroll to the Home tab at the top of the plot window, then click on the Contour command within the New Map command group."
+- Bold text indicates commands, dialog names, tab names, window names, and page names. - Italic text indicates items within a dialog or window such as section names, options, field names, and buttons.
+For example, the Save As dialog contains a Save as type field. - Commands appear as Home | New Map | Contour.
+This means, "click or scroll to the Home tab at the top of the application window, then click on the Contour command within the New Map command group."
 The first word is always the menu or ribbon tab name, followed by the command group, and finally the command name within the menu list or on the ribbon.